b-spatz/gdl90/README.md

 #### Platform
-I wanted a stand-alone tool for Android (my use case, and occasionally Windows), so I decided to use the multi-platform Flutter framework (despite the extra multi-platform overhead) since that's what AvareX usesand I was already developing some code contributions for AvareX (Nexrad/layer opacity/sliders, TFRs fix after FAA change, bug fixes, etc.).
+I wanted a stand-alone tool for Android (my use case, and occasionally Windows), so I decided to use the multi-platform Flutter framework (despite the extra multi-platform overhead) since that's what AvareX uses and I was already developing some code contributions for AvareX (Nexrad/layer opacity/sliders, TFRs fix after FAA change, bug fixes, etc.).
 Perhaps this instrumentation/diagnostic code will work back into AvareX at some point, if ZK allows it...

 #### References